littlebee/basic_bot/README.md

 ## Build non Python services?

-Sure, anything that thing you can run from a shell prompt, you can use as a service and `bb_start` and `bb_stop` will manage it in the background.
+Sure, anything that you can run from a shell prompt, you can use as a service and `bb_start` and `bb_stop` will manage it in the background.
 All you need is websockets and JSON parsing support in your language of choice and you can do it!

 See [central_hub service docs](https://littlebee.github.io/basic_bot/Api%20Docs/services/central_hub/) for more information on the interface for subscribing and publishing state.